Photo credit: Khali MacIntyre of Khali MacIntyre Photography

 Elle utilizes her diverse athletic experience to help her clients at Artisan Physical Therapy thrive.

-She enjoys spending time with her partner, playing with their dogs, traveling, playing guitar, doing philanthropic work both locally and internationally, and her artistic work - including writing & documentary photographic & videographic interests in addition to life coaching & facilitating personal growth and wellness retreats, which you can learn more at: www.theellebottrell.com.
+She enjoys spending time with her partner, playing with their dogs, traveling, playing guitar, doing philanthropic work both locally and internationally, and her artistic work - including writing & documentary photographic & videographic interests in addition to life coaching & facilitating personal growth and wellness retreats, which you can learn more at: www.theellebottrell.com and join her contemplative, integrative health coaching newsletter here.

 Elle Bottrell